mhthies/smarthomeconnect/docs/web.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The Websocket interface basically resembles the HTTP REST API, but offers better performance by using a single TCP connection and provides a true asynchronous publish-subscribe mechanism to receive value updates.
+In addition, it provides a “last will” mechanism, similar to `MQTT <https://www.hivemq.com/blog/mqtt-essentials-part-9-last-will-and-testament/>`_, allowing the client to deposit a value to be automatically published in the server when the client disconnects.
 Though Websocket would allow binary messages, we still use JSON-formatted messages in UTF-8 encoding, for simplicity reasons.
 (If this turns out to be a performance-bottleneck, SHC might be in general the wrong tool for your use case.)